Open All Year - Four Seasons of Bass in Ontario

 • Have your phone ready if you want to take some stills of these early-season footballs and release them once unhooked.

 Generations to come will experience this same opportunity as you with responsible fish management and respect.
 Stop waiting for the last Saturday in June to start legally fishing for bass in Ontario.
-You don’t have to cross borders or fish the Great Lakes Oceans to experience early-season bass action, it’s here waiting for you in Northern Ontario.
+You don’t have to cross borders or fish the Great Lakes or Oceans to experience early-season bass action; it’s here waiting for you in Northern Ontario.

 smallmouth-ontario